nadirabid/exercise_parser/README.md

 ####  Now

-- [ ] WorkoutEditor: Create a view/input to allow naming the working (also pick a default name)
-- [ ] WorkoutEditor: timer looks ugly - annoying work
 - [ ] WorkoutEditor: fix the hide button
 - [ ] Create icon for app - annoying wokr
-- [ ] Pick a new app color - annoying work
 - [ ] Get/save profile picture from server
 - [ ] Workout date should not be optional
 - [ ] Time elapsed should not be optional